 The cat in the image

-The cat in the postage stamp was my cat.
-His name was Cat.
+The cat in the postage stamp was called Cat.
+Yes, his name really was Cat.
 Seriously, why waste a perfectly good name on a creature that won’t listen to you to start with.
 He lived for 19 years happily demanding we pay homage to his greatness.
 He was a weird little tabby who could carry a grudge for years.
-I’m glad I was always on the miserable little sod’s good side … he’s still missed greatly.
+He’s still missed greatly.